My daughter thought of a fun drawing idea for kids that she wanted me to share with you… to make your own seek and find puzzle!

 ages 2 – 5

-Develop counting and sorting skills while searching for the hundreds of hidden thing in the busy, colorful scenes packed with multiple images and objects to seek and find.
+Develop counting and sorting skills while searching for the hundreds of hidden things in the busy, colorful scenes packed with multiple images and objects to seek and find.

 Highlights Hidden Pictures Sticker Book